ibm-messaging/mq-dev-patterns/amqp-qpid/qpid-quarkus/README.md

 # Quarkus AMQP QPID to IBM MQ samples
+The main class for this sample is `AMQPTester` which determines the mode and options for the run.

 The framework for this sample is based on the Quarkus getting started [USING JMS](https://quarkus.io/guides/jms) guide.
 The guide app has been replaced with a sample app that uses the Quarkus QPID AMQP JMS stack to put / get, put / sub